google/nginx-sxg-module/README.md

 #### sxg\_cert\_path

 An absolute path in which nginx will generate and serve the CBOR-encoded certificate file.
-But make sure that the OCSP responder of the issuer of the certificate is accessible from your nginx server to get OCSP responses.
+But make sure that the OCSP responder for the certificate is accessible from your nginx server to get OCSP responses.
 This directive is optional.

 ### Config Example